algosup/2023-2024-project-3-virtual-processor-team-1/Documents/JiraTutorial.md

 # 2 - Get the access

 Once your account is created, as the project manager of team 1, I will need the previously used email address to give the viewer access to the account linked.
+You can email me the email address at: clementine.curel@algosup.com, or by slack.

 After, you should receive an email that informs you of the end of the process.